Expert sees 'a ray of sunshine' in Covid-19 battle, but deaths and variant cases are growing in the US - KTVZ

 Wisconsin Gov. Tony Evers said Monday he believes the incoming Biden administration will come through.

-“I believe the Biden administration understands the importance of this,” Evers said while speaking at a vaccination clinic at the Prevea Health / University of Wisconsin-Green Bay Kress Events Center.
+“I believe the Biden administration understands the importance of this,” Evers said while speaking at a vaccination clinic in Green Bay.
 “We will get the vaccine that we need.”

-New York Gov. Andrew Cuomo said he sent a letter to HHS Secretary Alex Azar on Monday demanding an explanation for what he said was a false claim that vaccine doses held in reserve would be shipped to states.
+New York Gov. Andrew Cuomo said he sent a letter to Health and Human Services Secretary Alex Azar on Monday demanding an explanation for what Cuomo said was a false claim that vaccine doses held in reserve would be shipped to states.
 “The federal government is in control of the supply, they must increase the supply,” Cuomo said.

 Cuomo said he also sent a letter to the president of Pfizer asking if New York can buy vaccine doses directly from the drug company, which Cuomo believes would be a first.